Parking exemptions and dispensations

-A dispensation may be granted to motorists needing to park a vehicle where parking restrictions are in operation.
+A dispensation may be granted in exceptional circumstances to motorists needing to park a vehicle where there are parking restrictions such as single yellow lines.

-- Police, fire and ambulance vehicles whilst engaged on operational duties.
+- Police, fire and ambulance marked vehicles whilst engaged on operational duties

-- Certain vehicles being used in connection with postal services.
+- Certain vehicles being used in connection with universal postal service

-In the above situations there is no requirement for the motorist to obtain a dispensation from Welwyn Hatfield Borough Council and no charge will apply.
+In the above situations there is no requirement for the motorist to obtain a dispensation from the Council and no charge will apply.